-Since we have assessed both factors, Nature of assignment and Level of responsibility, with the GS-6 grade level by application of the Guide, we have determined that the appellant's general clerical and assistant duties are properly evaluated at the GS-6 grade level.
+Both Nature of assignment and Level of responsibility are evaluated at the GS-6 level.
+Therefore, the appellant's general clerical and assistant duties are properly evaluated at the GS-6 grade level.

 Evaluation using the JFS for Clerical and Technical Accounting and Budget Work, GS-0500